JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 Beyond nutrition and the gym, I started up another habit that I've been meaning to resume for a while: meditation!
 My buddy Zach from Taiwan helped me get a free subscription to a meditation app called Waking Up, and I've taken it upon myself to spend 10 minutes each morning before work to calm my mind.
 It's really done wonders for giving me that peace of mind and lack of insanity for even a small period during the day.
 While I must admit that I'm far from a meditation master, and my thoughts often cloud my mind and surface like flies from a jar, I do think learning to "sharpen my mind" is a skill I'll eventually develop through this consistent practice.

 Not all habits are enjoyable.
 Waking up at 7 am each day for work to fit in breakfast and my morning routine is a drag.
-But seeing how much journaling and reading books changed my life, I'm optimistic these will be worth it.
+Working 9-5 and sitting in 8-hour zoom calls (yes, you read that right) for training is a drag.
+But I'm trying to focus on the positive, and capitalizing on my time here in the city.

 # genuine spontaneity